electronicayciencia/EasyMCP2221/docs/source/examples.rst

 .. currentmodule:: EasyMCP2221

-First thing is to import ``EasyMCP2221`` and create a new :class:`Device`.
+First import ``EasyMCP2221`` and create a new :class:`Device`.

 If you can, that's great news!
 If you don't, check if OS is able to "see" the device or not.

 .. literalinclude:: ../../examples/device.py
    :lines: 6-